February 12, 2025 Meeting Minutes

 ROLL CALL

-President Mark Gibbons called the meeting to order at 12:04 EDT.
-Participating were Vice-President Leroy Watson, Treasurer Jessie Patrick, Secretary Richard Weiss, Pomona and Executive Committee member Cheri Watson, Executive Committee member Joan Smith, Steward Burton Eller, Ceres Lorreta Washington, Chaplin Sephanie Wilkins Sean O’Neil, Lori Freeman with son Lucas, Scott Lyle, and Associate member Dave Roberts.
+President Mark Gibbons called the meeting to order at 12:04 P.M.
+EDT.
+Participating in the meeting were Vice-President Leroy Watson, Pomona and Board member Cheri Watson, Treasurer Jessie Patrick, Lecturer Amanda Brozana, Secretary Richard Weiss, Lady Assistant Steward Lorreta Washington, Board member Joan Smith and members George Spies and Dave Roberts.

-President Gibbons led us in the Pledge of Allegiance to the Flag and gave an opening prayer.
+Dave Roberts led us in the Pledge of Allegiance Cheri Watson gave the opening prayer.

 MINUTES